investindex/Portfolio/README.md

 <img src="https://github.com/investindex/Portfolio/blob/main/Snap.png" width="631" height="540"/>
 </p>

+Investing significant amounts of money in hot stocks like these is hazardous to your wealth.

 <!--
 Note to author: these drawdowns were last checked on July 29 2022.
 Updates are needed if new lows have been reached since that date.
 -->